duckduckgo/duckduckgo-autofill/docs/settings.md

 current user can autofill.
 This is domain specific.

 - `credentials` - true if the user has credentials stored for the current domain
-- `identities` - true if the user has identities stored for the current domain
+- `identities` - true if the user has identities stored (not domain specific)
-- `creditCards` - true if the user has creditCards stored for the current domain
+- `creditCards` - true if the user has creditCards stored (not domain specific)
-- `email` - true if the user has logged into email protection - this one is *not* domain specific.
+- `email` - true if the user has logged into email protection (not domain specific)
   - note: `availableInputTypes.email` is only current used on android.
 In the future all platforms will migrate to this.

 ## Methods